Dilwale Dulhania Le Jayenge: Filming

-Dilwale Dulhania Le Jayenge was filmed in several 5-, 10- and 20-day schedules between September 1994 and August 1995.
+Dilwale Dulhania Le Jayenge was filmed in several 5, 10, and 20-day schedules between September 1994 and August 1995.
 The first sequence filmed was for the song "Ho Gaya Hai Tujhko" with Kajol and Shah Rukh in Switzerland.
 The European journey scenes and songs were mainly filmed in Saanen, Montbovon and Gstaad, Switzerland.
 Other scenes were shot in England, at locations including Trafalgar Square, King's Cross railway station and Angel Underground station.
-Film's cinematographer Manmohan Singh, a regular collaborator with Chopra, shot the song "Tujhe Dekha To", including the iconic mustard fields scenes with Shah Rukh and Kajol in the mustard fields in Gurgaon on the outskirts of the National Capital Region Delhi.
+Cinematographer Manmohan Singh, a regular collaborator with Chopra, shot the song "Tujhe Dekha To", including the iconic mustard fields scenes with Shah Rukh and Kajol in the mustard fields in Gurgaon on the outskirts of the National Capital Region Delhi.
 The cast faced difficulties while filming the final scene, which shows Simran running to catch the train on which Raj is travelling.
 The smouldering heat made it difficult to shoot and each time there was a retake, the train took 20 minutes to return.

 Saroj Khan was the choreographer throughout most of the production, but after several disputes between her and Aditya, she was replaced by Farah Khan near the end of the shoot.
 After the film's eventual success, Saroj apologised to Aditya for underestimating him, but she never worked with him again.
 Farah choreographed the song "Ruk Ja O Dil Deewane", during which Aditya did not tell Kajol that Shah Rukh was going to drop her, as he wanted to capture her genuine reaction.
 The film's title was suggested by actress Kirron Kher; it came from the song "Le Jayenge Le Jayenge", in the film Chor Machaye Shor (1974).
-The Raj character sings parts of this song during the story, and it recurs at the end.
+Raj sings parts of this song during the story, and it recurs at the end.
 Dilwale Dulhania Le Jayenge is believed to be the first Bollywood film with a "Title suggested by" credit.
 The film has since become universally known by the acronym DDLJ.

 Towards the end of the principal photography, Shah Rukh had to split his time between this film and Trimurti (1995), spending half of his day on each film.
 In early August 1995, when filming on Dilwale Dulhania Le Jayenge was not yet finished, a release date in October around the time of the Diwali festival was decided upon.
 Composers Jatin and Lalit Pandit were given only 10 days to complete the background score, and the first copies were printed on 30 September.
 After filming was complete, Aditya decided to make a Hollywood-style documentary of the film-making process, which had not been done before in India.
 Karan Johar and Uday were put in charge because they had already been recording some of the processes.
 On 18 October, two days before the film's release, the 30-minute special Dilwale Dulhania Le Jayenge, The Making was broadcast on television by Doordarshan.